ArctosDB/documentation-wiki/_documentation/loans.markdown

+## Nature of Material

-**Nature of Material:** A description summarizing the overall content of the loan.
+ A description summarizing the overall content of the loan.
 This description will appear on the loan invoice.
 It should be explicit and concise, but it does not need include details on a specimen-by-specimen basis.